 This easy Fermented Carrots recipe serves as an excellent introduction to the world of fermentation.
 Whether you’re a novice or a seasoned fermenting enthusiast, this post covers all the essentials, including equipment and safety tips.

-With just a handful of basic and fresh ingredients, along with some patience, you can make this delightful lacto-fermented carrot recipe.
+With just a handful of basic and fresh ingredients, along with some patience, you can make this delicious lacto-fermented carrot recipe, which is featured in my 11 Easy and Straightforward Fermentation Recipes post.

 What is Lacto-Fermentation?